THE DOORS’ “UNIVERSAL MIND”: A JIM MORRISON’S POETIC ROCK SONG

 The definition of "Universal Mind" probably refers to a state of consciousness enhanced by spiritual communion with other people and the whole environment.
 Whether induced by LSD use or not, this relational state is portrayed by Morrison as extremely rewarding and ideal for making his talents available to those around him.

-The song had been included in The Doors’ live performances since the summer of 1969, most notably beginning with the performance held at the Aquarius Theatre in Los Angeles in July of that year (link here).
+The song had been included in The Doors' live performances since the summer of 1969, most notably from the performance at the Aquarius Theatre in Los Angeles in July of that year (link here).

-A performance that is particularly notable for the interesting instrumental transition that occupies the middle part of the song (min.
+This performance is notable for its instrumental transition in the middle of the song (from min.
 2:14 to min.
 2:56).

-At the time, the saxophonist stood between hard bop and modal jazz and was an inspiring and original musical reference for many musicians, including rock groups.
-The Doors were among those who listened most attentively to his magical sound evolutions and drew inspiration from them for the evocative instrumental passages scattered throughout some of their songs from the 1966-'67 period.
+At the time, Coltrane's style was a blend of hard bop jazz and modal jazz, and he inspired many musicians, including rock groups, with his innovative approach.
+The Doors were among those who listened most attentively to the saxophonist's magical sound evolutions, drawing inspiration from them for the evocative instrumental passages scattered throughout some of their 1966–67 songs.

-The quote from "My Favorite Things" that we hear in "Universal Mind" at the Aquarius Theatre is developed in its melodic part by electric organ (with the addition of the Fender Rhodes piano bass played by Manzarek's left hand) and electric guitar.
+The quote from “Afro Blue” that we hear in “Universal Mind” at the Aquarius Theatre is developed melodically by the electric organ (with the addition of the Fender Rhodes piano bass, played by Manzarek's left hand) and the electric guitar.

-Under their tightly coordinated sound, Densmore's drums sweep between the drums, recalling, as much as it is possible, the percussive path we hear narrated by Elvin Jones in the original.
+Beneath this tightly coordinated sound, Densmore's drums sweep across the percussive path narrated by Elvin Jones in the original.

-The nod to "My Favorite Things" made at the Aquarius Theatre in '69 is replaced here by a more traditional instrumental section consisting of a short solo played by Manzarek on electric organ.
-Despite this substitution, Morrison's voice at the Felt Forum in New York is more defined, incisive, convincing and dramatic than the Aquarius Theatre version, making the January '70 performance slightly preferable.
+The nod to "Afro Blue" at the Aquarius Theatre in 1969 is replaced here with a more traditional instrumental section, consisting of a short solo played by Manzarek on the electric organ.
+Despite this change, Morrison's voice was clearer, more incisive, convincing and dramatic at the Felt Forum in New York than at the Aquarius Theatre, making the January 1970 performance slightly better.

-As mentioned above, "Universal Mind" appears occasionally in The Doors' live performances from the summer of '69 until almost a year later, but it was never recorded in the studio.
+As mentioned above, 'Universal Mind' appeared occasionally in The Doors' live performances from the summer of '69 until almost a year later.
+However, it was never recorded in the studio.

 P.S.: My book "The Doors Through Strange Days"- The most comprehensive journey ever made through The Doors' second LP, is out and available on Amazon.com!